-Veterans Day is celebrated on November 11 and honors all those who stood up for the state in difficult times.
-Almost every inhabitant of America has a relative who gave his health or life in the service.
-The date is also dedicated to all who serve in the armed forces now.
+Veterans Day is celebrated on November 11th to honor all those who have served their country in difficult times.
+Almost every American has a relative who has given their health or life in service.
+The date is also dedicated to all current members of the armed forces.

-Veterans Day was originally celebrated as Armistice Day.
-For the first time they started talking about him a year after the First World War.
-In 1926, the date became official.
-In 1945, the holiday was expanded, dedicating it to all veterans of the country.
+Veterans Day was originally celebrated as Armistice Day, with the first observance taking place one year after the conclusion of the First World War in 1926.
+In 1945, the holiday was expanded to honor all veterans of the country.

-- There are about 20 million veterans in the country.
-California has the largest number, with Texas in second place;
+- There are approximately 20 million veterans in the United States, with California having the highest number and Texas in second.

-- about half of them suffer from psychological trauma, have problems with housing;
+- Half of all veterans suffer from psychological trauma and have problems with housing.

-- more than 5 million receive disability benefits, of which 2 million are women;
+- More than 5 million veterans receive disability benefits, with 2 million being women.

-- veterans for 2018 took part in at least one general war.
+- In 2018, veterans were involved in at least one general war.

 Veterans Day is observed on November 11 each year.